ryanatkn/react-typescript-closing-the-loop/README.md

-My path to React started with jQuery and then Backbone, where my team used a beautifully terrible templating system that used JavaScript function calls to build templates as strings.
+My path to React started with jQuery and then Backbone, where my team used a beautifully terrible templating system that used JavaScript function calls to build views as strings.
 (it looked alright in CoffeeScript, but never again) When React was announced, and after I was desensitized enough to get over my initial revulsion of JSX,